programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 	destdir=os.getcwd(), no_directory=True)
 ```

 Once we have the file, we need to parse the XML using the standard Python library.
 We take advantage of the fact that we can open the compressed file directly with the `gzip` library.
 Abbyy files are zero-indexed so the first page in the scan sequence has index 0.
 However, we have to filter out 0 since it cannot be requested from IA.
-This is not documented anywhere; rather, I found out through trial and error.
+IA's exclusion of index 0 is not documented anywhere; rather, I found out through trial and error.
 If you see a hard-to-explain error message, try to track down the source and don't be afraid to ask for help, whether from someone with relevant experience or at the organization itself.

 ```Python
 # collect the pages with at least one picture block